aabha743/Everything_Scikit/Data_Preprocessing/Readme.md

 SimpleImputer is a scikit-learn class used for imputing missing values in datasets.
 SimpleImputer replaces missing values with the mean, median, or most frequent value of the column.
 # Simple Imputer working
 SimpleImputer computes the chosen statistic (mean, median, etc.) from the non-missing values in each column during the fitting process.
 It then applies this statistic to impute missing values in the transform step, producing a complete dataset.

+# Feature Selection
+SelectKBest is a feature selection technique in scikit-learn used to select the top k features based on their scores with respect to a given criterion.
+It is helpful in reducing the number of features to those that are most relevant to the target variable, which can improve the performance and efficiency of machine learning models.
+# How to do this
+SelectKBest works by scoring each feature using a specified scoring function and then selecting the top k features with the highest scores.
+The scoring function depends on the task (classification or regression) and the desired metric (ANOVA F-value, chi-squared, mutual information, etc.).

+1. For Classification:
+   - f_classif: Computes the ANOVA F-value between the feature and the target.
+   - chi2: Computes the chi-squared statistic between each non-negative feature and the target.

+2. For Regression:
+   - f_regression: Computes the F-value for regression tasks.
+   - mutual_info_regression: Computes mutual information for a continuous target.

+After scoring each feature, SelectKBest selects the top k features based on their scores.
+These selected features can then be used for training machine learning models.